 Alfred G. Cuzán

 Born in Havana, Cuba, Cuzán can trace his interest in political science to January 7, 1959: the day Fidel Castro triumphantly rode into Havana after Cuban dictator Fulgencio Batista fled the country.
-Two years later, when Castro’s plans to establish a Soviet-style communist regime became evident, Cuzán and his family immigrated to Miami.
+Two years later, when Castro’s plans to establish a Soviet-style communist regime became evident, Cuzán and his family went into exile, eventually settling in Miami.

 Degrees & Institutions: